 - In a bowl or plastic zipper bag, combine yogurt, lime juice, ginger, spices, and cubed chicken.
 Toss to combine.
 Refrigerate for 10 minutes (thighs) to 1 hour (breasts), or overnight.

 - Melt 1 tablespoon ghee in a large skillet or Dutch oven set over medium heat.
 When sizzling, add chicken pieces in 2-3 single-layer batches batches.
 Cook 3-4 minutes until browned on both sides.
 Transfer to a clean bowl or plater and set aside.

 - In the same skillet, melt remaining ghee.
 Saute the onions and jalapeno 2-3 minutes until soft.
 Add the garlic and cook 1 minute until fragrant.
-Stir in the cumin, paprika, and salt until fragrant, ~30 seconds.
+Stir in the paprika, cumin, and salt.
 Add the chicken broth and scrape the browned bits off the bottom of the pan.

 - Add the tomato sauce and cream and stir well.
 Lower heat to low and allow sauce to simmer 15-20 minutes, stirring occasionally, until thickened.

 - Bring heat up to medium-low.
 Return the chicken and juices to the pan and cook 10-15 minutes until warmed through and sauce is thick.
 If thinning is needed, add more chicken broth.